shibukawa/golang_docjp/go_tutorial.rst

 (We could also do the wrapping in main and leave cat() mostly alone, except for changing the type of the argument; consider that an exercise.)
 Lines 56 through 58 set it all up: If the rot13 flag is true, wrap the reader we received into a rotate13 and proceed.
 Note that the interface variables are values, not pointers: the argument is of type reader, not *reader, even though under the covers it holds a pointer to a struct.

+..
 Here it is in action:

+それでは動作させてみます。

 .. code-block:: bash